In this article, we are going to discuss Multithreading in Java and types.

 Executing multiple tasks simultaneously, where each task is a separate independent part of the same program is called Thread-based Multitasking.

-Thread-based Multitasking is the best suitable for programming level.
+Thread-based Multitasking is the best suitable for the programming level.

-The main objective of Multitasking is to improve performance of the system by reducing response time.
+The main objective of Multitasking is to improve the performance of the system by reducing response time.

 Read More topics related to the collection.